 3DFlex applied to 84,266 particle images of an αV β8 integrin (EMPIAR-10345).
 3DFlex using two latent dimensions, learns large bending motions of the flexible arm of the integrin particle, as well as flexibility in the Fabs that are bound.

-3DFlex job types are available in CryoSPARC v4.1 but by default, the new dependencies required for 3DFlex are not installed.
-In order to set up a CryoSPARC worker to run 3DFlex, please follow the following instructions:
+3DFlex job types are available in CryoSPARC v4.1+ but in v4.1–v4.3, the new dependencies required for 3DFlex are not installed.
+To ensure a CryoSPARC worker can run 3DFlex, please see the following instructions: